MODERN ART

 The art community:

 A huge debt of gratitude must be paid to everyone who was involved in the Peter Fuller Memorial Foundation for all their hard work over the years (please see further writing on this subject at the bottom).
 This is a continually evolving piece with many question marks and people/stories I have left out, particularly more of the artists he championed.
-I am contributing to the page regularly, so if it instigates memories for you that you would like to share please use the comment section at the bottom or email me at lrfuller(at)laurencefuller(dot)com
+I am contributing to the page regularly, so if it instigates memories for you that you would like to share please use the comment section at the bottom or email me at laurence(at)laurencefuller(dot)art

 portraits